YYHemich/EI339_2020_FinalProject_Sudoku/ReadMe.txt

 This project contains all the source codes.

-There 6 packages and 1 utils in this projects.
+There are 6 packages and 1 utils in this projects.
   |
   |------ numpynet -- My CNN deep learning layers implemented by numpy.
   |                |